Plain Language for Lawyers Training

 - Explain the importance of punctuation and give guidance as to its correct use.

 “That sounds like a lawyer wrote it.”
 Compliment?
 Doubtful.
 Lawyers have a longstanding reputation for using ten words to say what three could accomplish faster and with less confusion.
-This writing course for lawyers makes a case for writing in Plain English and offers concrete advise as to how to do it.
+This writing course for lawyers makes a case for writing in Plain English and offers concrete advice as to how to do it.
 The course is fast paced, interactive, and hands on.
 Those seeking checklists, frameworks, and tricks for improving their text won’t find themselves disappointed.

 At this program’s conclusion, participants should be able to:

 - Explain why lawyers often favor complex text over Plain English.

 - Apply tactics to their writing to omit superfluous words.

 - Replace hidden verbs (nominalizations) with base verbs.

 - Choose concrete words.